cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - File operation transaction, FileRoot and nounce, the community is designed for handle file sharing, it list fileRoot nounce and related seeders in wormhole.
 After file published, other peers will use basic contract command to operate file, the first command is "seeding -i info".
 - Principle of traverse, the relay random walk is based on Kademlia to find close distance of chain ID and relay ID, peer random walk is real random.
 Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence, neither using witness list. if some vars are missing, just abort process to go next randomness contact. depth priority.
 However for the file search and contract search, it is the width priority to do paralell download.
 ```
-## Wormhole - the bridge between HAMT state and AMT data set.
+## Wormhole - in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 In each Chain stateroot, which is the contractResultStateRoot, we will setup wormhole for some future request.
 The wormholes are:
 ```
-TsenderNounce, power
-TsenderNounceContractAMTRoot, the entry for the transaction TsenderBalance
+Chain specific:

-FileAMTRootCommandNounce // for each file, this is the history of the commands.
+ChainIDTsenderNounce // indexing balance and pot power for each address ChainIDTsenderBalance ChainIDTsenderNounceContractAMTRoot, the entry for the transaction
-FileAMTRootCommandNounceContractAMTRoot

-ChainIDFileNouce
-ChainIDFileNouceRoot= fileAMTroot); // on one chain, file is a series. fileAMTroot is independant, even chain not existing, fileAMTroot can be referred by other chain.
-ChainIDFileNouceCommandNounce ++) // new File tx nonce=1; commenting on File nounce ++
-ChainIDFileNonceCommandNouceTXContractRoot, contractAMTRoot); // everytime seeding/commenting, the nonce ++ and easy to find seeding hosts.

-ChainIDcontractAMTRoot
-ChainIDcontractNumber
+ChainIDcontractAMTRoot  // indexing the contract AMT trie entrie ChainIDcontractNumber
 ChinaIDcontractAMTRootWitness

-On TAU main chain, relay command
-RelayNounce  - amt trie ???
-RelayNounceRoot
+---
+Glboal:
+FileAMTRootSeedingNounce // for each file, this is the history of the commands.
+FileAMTRootSeedingNounceContractAMTRoot

+RelayAMTNouce // for index entire relay list

 ```
 # I. community chain - supports file sharing commands
 genesis state gen, parameters: block size in number of txs, block time, chain nick name, coins total default is 1 million, initial peers ipfs address. // relay bootstrap is initially written in software until TAU mainet on.